Photography | March 4, 2024 |

 These were some of my initial test pictures, which I started excitedly taking around my house once I had the camera working.

-This is my friend's dog, Morf, who is named after that pink blob thing from Treasure Planet.
+This is my cousin's dog, Morf, who is named after that pink blob thing from Treasure Planet.
 I've already shown this exact picture off in a weekly feature (Feb 26, 2024).
 Morf is the best dog around and nobody can convince me otherwise.
 He's a 1-year old golden doodle, and he is beyond chill.
 He also loves receiving pets.
 He's pretty unkept in that photo, but he has since had a haircut and looks fly as hell these days.

 You may have also noticed that he's a bit transparent.
 Don't know why exactly, but I think it's funny and kinda neat that it happened.